 The Company is an investment holding company.
-During the year, the Company's subsidiaries were principally involved in (i) the design, development and sale of outbound travel package tours; (ii) the design, development and sale of free independent traveller ("FIT") products; and (iii) the provision of other ancillary travel-related products and services.
+During the year, the Company's subsidiaries were principally involved in (i) the design, development and sale of outbound travel package tours; (ii) the design, development and sale of free independent traveller ("FIT") products; (iii) the provision of other ancillary travel-related products and services; and (iv) the provision of information system development services.
 In the opinion of the directors of the Company, the ultimate controlling shareholders of the Company and its subsidiaries (together, the "Group") are Mr. He Binfeng and Ms. Qian Jie, the spouse of Mr. He (collectively, the "Controlling Shareholders").